usnistgov/DataVis/README.md

-# The Authentication Equation, a tool for visualizing the convergence of usability and security in text-based passwords
+# The Authentication Equation
+A tool for visualizing the convergence of usability and security in text-based passwords

+## About this code
+This code comprises of a data visualization tool to explore password usability and security metrics.
+The visualization tool integrates various measurements of passwords, enabling exploration of the intersection of their usability and security components.
+The tool is based on insight from previously gathered data from usability studies conducted at the United States National Institute of Standards and Technology.
+It also leverages web technologies to flexibly display data sets computed from sets of passwords.

 ## How visualize a set of passwords